 Rights Offering.
 On December 27, 2011, we launched our previously announced rights offering.
 Pursuant to the rights offering, we distributed transferable subscription rights pro rata to the holders of record of our depositary units as of the close of business on December 27, 2011, the record date.
-Our depositary unitholders have received 0.15881 rights for each depositary unit held as of the record date.
-Each whole right entitles the holder to acquire one newly issued depositary unit of Icahn Enterprises at a subscription price of \$36.7933.
-In addition, holders of rights are entitled to subscribe for additional depositary units that remain unsubscribed as a result of any unexercised subscription rights.
-We distributed the rights to the record date unitholders on January 3, 2012.
+Our depositary unitholders received 0.15881 rights for each depositary unit held as of the record date.
+Each whole right entitled the holder to acquire one newly issued depositary unit of Icahn Enterprises at a subscription price of \$36.7933.
+In addition, holders of rights were entitled to subscribe for additional depositary units that remain unsubscribed as a result of any unexercised subscription rights.